plblum/jivs/README.md

 Because it is a service separated from your UI code, Jivs is easier to test that your validation is working correctly.
 Jivs also has its own services contained in the `ValidationServices object`, where you might replace one of its services with a mock, as its services all start as interfaces.

 There are two possible places to test:
 1. Against the fully configured `ValidationManager object`, which is what your app will use.
+Use your testing framework.
 2. Against just the configuration that will be used by the ValidationManager.
-This lets you both catch configuration errors and get a report that details how Dependency Injection should resolve objects.
+Use <a href="#configanalysis">Jivs-ConfigAnalysis service</a> to catch configuration errors and get a report that details how Dependency Injection should resolve objects.

 You can use any testing framework you like.
 Jivs itself uses [Jest](https://www.npmjs.com/package/jest).
 So examples here will use Jest as well.